We earn commissions from brands listed on this site, which influences how listings are presented.

 In the Middle Ages, gold was frequently used to create religious art, showcasing its ornamental and symbolic significance.
 Later on, during the Renaissance period, gold became a widely accepted medium of exchange, which continued into the 19th century.

 The discovery of gold in California led to a surge in gold mining, making it a primary metal used in currency.
-In 1787, the United States minted its first gold coin, and many countries used the gold standard until the mid-20th century, which pegged the value of paper currency to gold.
+In 1795, the United States minted its first official gold coins, and many countries used the gold standard into the 20th century (for example, the UK left in 1931 and the U.S. ended dollar–gold convertibility in 1971), which pegged the value of paper currency to gold.

 While the gold standard is no longer in use, gold investing remains popular among many individuals and institutions today.